 Deadline postponed again

 Initially, the tourist card should have been replaced by the e-visa by 31 December 2024.
 Although the Cuban authorities haven't issued any new tourist cards for some time already, many travellers are still in possession of unused tourist cards.
-In order to accomodate these individuals, in 2025 there will be a final six-month transition period during which it will be possible to use both the e-visa and the tourist card to travel to Cuba.
+In order to accommodate these individuals, in 2025 there will be a final six-month transition period during which travellers can use both the e-visa and the tourist card to travel to Cuba.
 On 1 July 2025, this final transition period to the e-visa will start, after which the tourist card will be eliminated for good.

-The Cuban ministry of tourism has now announced that it will still be possible to use the tourist card for another six more months, until 31 December 2025.
+The Cuban ministry of tourism has now announced that the tourist cards will be accepted for another six more months, until 31 December 2025.
 This is good news for travellers who had applied for their Cuba visa well before their expected departure date.
-They have now extra time to use their tourist card.
-However, no new physical visas will be issued anymore.
+Now, they have extra time to use their tourist card.
+However, no new physical visas will be issued any more.
 Travellers who don't have a visa for Cuba yet can easily apply for one online.

 Apply online for your e-visa Cuba